What is the Professional Development Academy?

 How many hours per month will a staff member be away from the job during regular work hours?

-The program will take 9 months to complete.
-This will include as little as eight hours and up to three days per month of classroom training in which participants will need to be released from their regular work schedule.
+The program will take 6 months to complete.
+This will include as little as eight hours and up to two days per month of classroom training, in which participants will need to be released from their regular work schedule.
 The additional time will be scheduled during regular work hours for coaching, mentoring, intersession assignments, working on the departmental project, and attending L&OD classes, as per the individual development plan.

 What is the cost of the program for departments?

-The department will provide $500 towards the program cost for each participant.
-The bulk of the cost is covered by the Professional Development Academy.
+The cost is covered by the Professional Development Academy.
 This covers the 360-degree assessment, educational instruction, (including Durham Tech Corporate Education, Learning & Organization Development, and independent contractors), books and other general costs.
 If the staff member is in a non-exempt position, there may be an additional payroll expense to a department if overtime occurs.

 Will the manager be informed of a staff member's progress in the program?